McCarthy elected House speaker in rowdy post-midnight vote

 McCarthy strode to the back of the chamber to confront Republican Matt Gaetz, sitting with Lauren Boebert and other holdouts.
 Fingers were pointed, words exchanged and violence apparently just averted.

-At one point, Republican Mike Rogers of Alabama started to charge toward Gaetz before another Republican, Richard Hudson, physically pulled him back.
+At one point, Republican Rep. Mike Rogers of Alabama, shouting, approached Gaetz before another Republican, Richard Hudson, physically pulled him back.

 “Stay civil!” someone shouted.

-Order restored, the Republicans fell in line to give McCarthy the post he had fought so hard to gain.
+Order restored, the Republicans fell in line to give McCarthy the post he had fought so hard to gain, House speaker, second in the line of succession to the presidency.

 The few Republican holdouts began voting present, dropping the tally he needed.
 It was the end of the bitter standoff that had shown the strengths and fragility American democracy.